talhaahussain/UFC-outcome-analysis/README.md

 ### Results

 Please see `doc/report.pdf` and `doc/slides.pdf` for results.
 A YouTube video discussing the results is also available; please click <a href="https://youtu.be/tM9piZdOQkc">here</a> for the link.

+### Footnote

+This research makes use of a dataset that has not been included due to size limitations.
+The dataset can be accessed <a href=" https://www.kaggle.com/datasets/rajeevw/ufcdata">here</a>.
+All credits go to their respective owners.